 Psychological Assessment - Psychological assessment is used to develop a more comprehensive picture of a person’s cognitive abilities, academic or work skills, and relationship to themselves and others.
 We offer 3 types of assessment:

 Psychoeducational Assessment – is one-on-one and uses a variety of tools to develop a comprehensive perspective of a person’s academic skills and cognitive abilities.
 It is important to determine not just how much a person has learned, but how he/she/they learn and goes about the task of solving problems.

 Psychological Assessment - in addition to academic skills and cognitive abilities, a psychological assessment may also include an assessment of personality, psychopathology, and adaptive behavior.

 Neuropsychological Assessment - the most comprehensive assessment, includes the assessments above as well as assessments of sensorimotor functions, attention, memory and learning, and executive functioning.

 When children and adolescents struggle with mental illness, the entire family is impacted.
 Education and support for the child, caregivers, and extended family members (as necessary) is of the utmost importance.
 It is through this education that family members can identify and meet their child’s needs, helping them heal.

-Grace, Growth and Greatness Psychological Services no longer provides consultation to schools and organizations.
-Dr. Keba now provides these services through the organization Keba S.P.E.A.K.S., LLC.
+Third Avenue Psychological Services, PLLC does not provide consultation to schools and organizations.
+Dr. Keba provides these services through the organization Keba S.P.E.A.K.S., LLC.
 If your school and/or organization is interested in consultation click here for more information.